wrandtkeflvc/fl_islandora_forms/README.txt

 Step-by-step Instructions for FLVC on installing a form
 =======================================================

 1)  Delete the form off one site, and reinstall the new version of that form.
-For upadtes on test sites, tend to use islandora-test.
+For updates on test sites, tend to use islandora-test.
 For updates on production sites, tend to use floradora.

 2)  To install the form:  delete the old form, then import the new form, then work through building all the form associations using the screenshot of the form associations.